Skip to site navigation Skip to main content Skip to footer site map

 • Get up and move around, have a drink of water, or wash your hands.

-• Call someone you trust and tell him or her what is happening.
+• Call someone you trust and tell them what is happening.

 • Remind yourself that your reaction is a common response after trauma.